jwkohnen/lrmap/README.md

 This is experimental code for educational purpose.
 Do not use in production.

+Seriously, DO NOT USE THIS CODE anywhere near production or even at all!
+How concurrency characteristics of this code relate to the memory model is not clear.

 Inspired by Jon Gjengset's [left-right](https://github.com/jonhoo/left-right).

 While trying to learn Rust I've watched [Jon's stream](https://www.youtube.com/watch?v=eLNAMEoKAAc)